sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Add input component

-We want to be able to save the listing's cleaning fee amount, so we add a new _FieldCurrencyInput_ to the _EditListingPricingForm_.
-The id and name of this field will be _cleaningFee_.
+We want to be able to save the listing's helmet rental fee amount, so we add a new _FieldCurrencyInput_ to the _EditListingPricingForm_.
+The id and name of this field will be _helmetFee_.

 Adding this fee will be optional, so we don't want to add any _validate_ param to the _FieldCurrencyInput_ like there is in the _price_ input.